josephcardillo/nothingtoteach/content/posts/LPIC-1-Study-Determine-and-configure-hardware-settings.md

 * Device's brand and model - `Subsystem: Red Hat, Inc Virtio network device`
 * Kernel module - `Kernel driver in use: virtio-pci`

+You can use the `-k` option, too.
+According to man pages, this is turned on by default when `-v` is given.

+> Show kernel drivers handling each device and also kernel modules capable of handling it.
+Turned on by default when -v is given in the normal mode of output.
+(Currently works only on Linux with kernel 2.6 or newer.)